TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 To map `$_GET` parameters to routes, a concept called `Enhancers and Aspects` has been introduced.

-An enhancer creates variants of a specific page-based route for a specific purpose (e.g. one plugin, one Extbase plugin) and enhances the existing route path which can then contain flexible values, so-called "placeholders".
+An enhancer creates variants of a specific page-based route for a specific purpose (for example one plugin, one `Extbase`:pn: plugin) and enhances the existing route path which can then contain flexible values, so-called "placeholders".

 On top, aspects can be registered to a specific enhancer to modify a specific placeholder, like static human readable names